skonfig/__unbound/type/__unbound_server/man.rst

    The number of threads to create to serve clients.
    Use ``1`` for no threading.

-   Defaults to: number of CPU cores on target. outgoing-interface
+   Defaults to: the number of CPU cores on target. outgoing-interface
    Interface to use to connect to the network.
 This interface is used to send queries to authoritative servers and receive their replies.
 Can be given